Ancient Vessels

 In September, 1938, USS Arizona became the flagship for Battleship Division 1, when Rear Admiral Chester Nimitz (later to become Commander-in-Chief, Pacific Fleet) broke his flag on board (a naval term that refers to when an admiral takes command of a ship.)

-Until today, the Arizona is still on commission.
+Until today, the USS Arizona is still on commission.

 Hundreds of hours to make these parts from scratch.